metawake/nergrep/README.md

 # Nergrep

-A flexible Python package for extracting and filtering named entities from text using spaCy, with semantic text compression capabilities.
+A flexible Python package for extracting and filtering named entities from text using spaCy.

 ## Features

 - Extract named entities using spaCy
-- Semantic text compression with configurable profiles:
-  - `safe` mode: preserves core information, removes trivial filler
-  - `quality` mode: aggressively removes modifiers and redundant phrases
 - Filter entities by:
   - Entity type (PERSON, ORG, GPE, etc.)
   - Fuzzy text matching
   - Blacklist exclusion
   - Whitelist inclusion
+  - Regex pattern matching
+  - Partial word matching
+  - Length constraints
   - Combined filtering with AND logic
 - Use as a CLI tool or Python module
 - Multiple output formats (text, JSON, CSV)